trive-digital/Strive/README.md

 ### Creating a child theme

-Gulpfile paths cssSrc would be '.../Trive/theme-name/web' and cssDest: '.../Trive/theme-name/'.
+Gulpfile paths.cssSrc would be 'app/design/fronted/Trive/theme-name' and paths.cssDest: 'pub/static/frontend/Trive/theme-name/'.
 Child theme will need to have styles.css and settings.css inside the same folder structure like Strive (web/src/preCSS/), so it'll be needed to copy those two files from Trive/blank to child theme.

 ### Override css files

-'postcss-import' by default has file path fallback, so it will look for imported css files inside Trive/theme-name and if it can't find them here, it'll look into Trive/blank.
+'postcss-import' looks for imported css files inside Trive/theme-name and if it can't find them here, it'll look into Trive/blank.
 To override existing blank theme css file, add css file with same name and path in child theme. postcss-import will take it instead of Trive/blank css.

 File override example: Trive/blank/web/src/preCSS/custom/icons.css -> Trive/theme-name/web/src/preCSS/custom/icons.css

 ### Gulp Tasks

 - `gulp` - Default gulp task (runs 'css', 'static', 'watch' & 'browser-sync' tasks).
 It watches css, html, images & js files.
 Browser-sync injects css file into the browser.
 These files, if changed, are auto transferred from theme to pub/static folder, so deployment of Magento static content would not be needed.
-At the moment, gulp.watch does not register new files automatically, but it does a great job in tracking modified files.
-So if the new css/html/image/js file is added, you'll need to stop a gulp task and run it again. (gulp-watch plugin will be probably added in the next release to fix this)
+Gulp-watch package is added to gulpfile so newly added files are watched also.
+This means it's not needed to restart gulp task anymore.

 - `gulp clean` - Removes everything in `var/cache`, `var/generation`, `var/view_preprocessed` & `pub/static` folder (Except .htaccess, magento blank & magento luma theme)